dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 #### Stackless yield

-JavaScript implementation of coroutines is **stackless** (this is also true for implementations in Python, C#, Kotlin).
+JavaScript implementation of coroutines is **stackless** (this is also true for Python, C#, Kotlin).
 In particular, this means that coroutines cannot `yield` from sub-functions.

 In the example below, we create a generator which yields a dog and then calls `forEach` on an array passing it an anonymous function `it => { ... }`.
 Since anonymous function call still counts as a sub-function, we cannot `yield` from inside it.
-This example will fail at runtime, but in a compiled language it would be a compilation error.
+This example fails at runtime, but in a compiled language this would be a compilation error.
 <javascript>
 function* createGenerator() {
 	console.log(yield "🐶");